MariusChristensen/portfolio-site/README.md

 ## Acknowledgments

-- KodeHode for current learning journey
+- KodeHode for the learning journey
-- Noroff for initial web development experience